tanoconsulting/euts/README.md

 A: besides php, you get apache, git, memcached, nodejs, redis, varnish.
    Installed php extensions are: curl gd intl json memcached mysql pgsql xdebug xsl.

+Q: does the test stack provide any phpunit TestCase class or other php helper code with specific support for eZ?

+A: no. The goal of the test stack is to allow bundle developers to be able to quickly have a working eZ installation and ake it easy to troubleshoot it.
+The choice of a testing framework / workflow / pattern is left to each developer.
+   There is a list of bundles using the test stack, provided below, which do have fe. examples of phunit TestCase classes specifically developed to ease execution of symfony console commands.
+   What is provided as part of the test stack is an easy way to reset the eZ database between test runs.

 Q: Why not use the Docker containers definition from eZPlatform?